scnslabutsa/myhthelperEduContent/_episodes/OHS17d.md

 **Treatment for Depression**

 Depression—even severe depression—can be treated.
-Treatment usually involves medications, psychological treatment, or a combination:
+Treatment usually involves medications, psychological treatment, or a combination of both:

-* **Antidepressants are medicines that treat depression.** They improve the way your brain uses certain chemicals that control mood or stress.
-For most medications that treat anxiety or depression, it can take up to 6 or 8 weeks for the medication to have full effect.
-You may find improvement within a few weeks or you may find that it will take a while to find the right medication and dose for you.

-* **Psychological Treatment.** Mental health professionals include licensed counselors, psychologists, and psychiatrists.
-They provide tools to help you develop coping skills, develop a support system, and reshape negative thoughts.
-Therapies specific to depression include cognitive-behavioral therapy (CBT), interpersonal therapy (IPT), and problem-solving therapy.

 Things You Can Do: